Orin-beep/HOTSPOT/README.md

 The database of HOTSPOT will occupy a large storage space (45G) because of the magnitude of the full plasmid taxonomy tree.
 To

+# Format of the output file
+1. The format of the input file should be a fasta file that contains one or more plasmid contigs (complete plasmids are also ok).
+If an input contig is too short (e.g., <1000 bp), it's possible that **Prodigal** can predict no protein.
+In this case, HOTSPOT will not output any result for this contig.
+2. Because